Aaron Poidevin remembers the first time he thought he wanted to be a pilot. He was at MacDill’s Airfest. He was 8.

-Today, he holds a Bachelor of Science in Aerospace Administration from Polk State College, but the 2017 graduate had a long journey to his ultimate career.
+Today, he holds a Bachelor of Science in Aerospace Sciences with a concentration in Aerospace Administration from Polk State College, but the 2017 graduate had a long journey to his ultimate career.

 He first received a bachelor’s degree in Environmental Science from the University of Central Florida before enrolling at Hillsborough Community College, where he became a certified paramedic.
 All the while, he was working for Walgreens, where he moved up the ranks from a senior pharmacy technician to a district immunization representative.

 “But I still had aviation on my mind – I always have,” Poidevin said.
 “A friend kept telling me to look into becoming a pilot, but I thought it wasn’t that easy.”